-Under Glossip, to establish that a method of execution violates the Eighth Amendment, prisoners must "establish that the method presents a risk that is sure or very likely to cause serious illness and needless suffering, and give rise to sufficiently imminent dangers.
-To prevail on such a claim, there must be a substantial risk of serious harm, an objectively intolerable risk of harm."
-Glossip, 135 S. Ct. at 2737 (internal quotation marks omitted) (emphasis in original).
-Moreover, "prisoners cannot successfully challenge a State's method of execution merely by showing a slightly or marginally safer alternative.
-Instead, prisoners must identify an alternative that is feasible, readily implemented, and in fact significantly reduce[s] a substantial risk of severe pain."
-Id. (internal quotation marks omitted) (alteration in original).1
+Under Glossip, to establish that a method of execution violates the Eighth Amendment, prisoners must first "establish that the method presents a risk that is 'sure or very likely to cause serious illness and needless suffering, and give rise to sufficiently imminent dangers.'
+To prevail on such a claim, 'there must be a substantial risk of serious harm[.]"
+Glossip, 135 S. Ct. at 2737 (quoting Baze v.
+Rees, 553 U.S. 35, 50 (2008) (plurality opinion)) (emphasis in original).